 Radioactive materials and X-ray units used in research require authorization from the Radiation Safety Committee.
 To obtain authorization, one must (1) be a full-time member of the faculty, (2) have training and experience commensurate with the types and amounts of radioactive materials you intend to use, and (3) submit an application for review and approval by the Radiation Safety Committee.
-More information and application materials can be found at: http://ehs.sc.edu/ address that hazard, specifically for Class 3b and Class 4 lasers, which pose the most serious risks.
+More information and application materials can be found at: http://ehs.sc.edu/

+Lasers are a potential safety hazard in the laboratory, and USC's Laser Safety Program is designed to address that hazard, specifically for Class 3b and Class 4 lasers, which pose the most serious risks.
 Under USC policy, a faculty member responsible for such a laser is called a Principal Laser User (PLU).
 The PLU is directly responsible for the safe use of the lasers under his or her control, and should complete the training for those that are Class 3b or Class 4 lasers.
 Training information is provided by the Radiation Safety Committee.